 Eileen Howard is one of those rare entertainers with the sensitivity and flair to deeply evoke the human condition in her work.
-She’s received accolades and awards as a singer, songwriter, and actress.
-Eileen is active on the jazz scene as a noted vocalist and interpreter of the American Songbook.
-She’s also received acclaim as a gifted songwriter, most notably for an album of contemporary spirituals.
+She’s received accolades and awards as a singer, songwriter and actress and is active on the New York and Atlanta scenes as a noted jazz and blues vocalist.
+She’s also received acclaim as a gifted songwriter.
+Her latest release, Big City Love, is generating buzz around town.